Moana directors Ron Clements, John Musker talk four decades of Disney movies

 As Clements and Musker pack up their offices, it’s not just a goodbye to this leg of Moana’s journey, but to the makeshift home where it was made: a giant, secluded warehouse in North Hollywood which housed the productions of Moana and last spring’s Zootopia while the Disney Animation building in Burbank underwent renovations.
 Now, both film and building are finished, leaving a physical marker to the farewell that adds an extra layer of solemnity to today.

 “Actually, we have a good Mermaid story,” offers Musker, unprompted.
-“When we first put it together, we had a script reading with all the actors that we cast: Ken Mars, Jodi Benson, Pat Carroll.
-Howard and Alan were there, performing the songs, and each cast member had their own microphone and we did a script reading, just to see what we had.
-Almost like a theater play.
-It took an hour and a half, and as we’re wrapping, I look in the recording booth at our assistant editor and I’m like, ‘Is it good?’
-And he says, ‘You never said push record.’”
-Musker laughs, and adds, “We did the whole thing again, but you know, it wasn’t the same the second time.
-There were some very elusive things that can never be recaptured.”
+“When we first put [it] together, we had a script reading with all the actors that we cast: Ken Mars, Jodi Benson, Pat Carroll.
+They were all sitting at these tables, and each one had their own microphone, and they read our script and we just did a first reading, just to see, almost like a theater workshop thing.
+Howard and Alan were there.
+They performed the songs in between.
+And after an hour and a half, as we’re wrapping, I look in the booth at our assistant editor Mark Hester and give a thumbs up like, ‘Is it going good?’
+And that’s when they realized, they never pressed record.
+So we did it again.
+The whole thing, a second time.
+But I have to say, there are some very elusive things that happened in that very first reading that could never be recaptured.”

 And yet, if their careers have proven anything, it’s that they seem to have no problem recapturing certain kinds of magic.